MoshaLangerak/visualisation_group_25/README.md

-# JBI100-example-app
+# JBI100-Visualisation-Group-25

 ## About this app

-You can use this as a basic template for your JBI100 visualization project.
+Our solution for the JBI100 visualization project.

 ## Requirements